About Elsa

 Alignment

-Creating change that actually fits and adapts with the context instead of importing cookie-cutter solutions.
+Fostering change that moves and adapts with the context instead of importing cookie-cutter solutions.